jakemanger/NEVE/README.md

 number of trials `density: [400, 200]` and a single value `square: 0`.*

 ### Run

+Ensure you have an activated virtual environment (Install step 3 above).

 Start the stimulus, specifying the configuration file to use: